Mehak-Mehta/Password-Generator/README.md

 # Password-Generator
-Just a simple password generator using python.Part of Email Storage project
+Just a simple password generator using python.
+Part of Email Storage project